Undergraduate Admissions Information

 The International College of the Cayman Islands (ICCI) offers undergraduate students the opportunity to pursue careers in business, office administration, and human and social services.
 The College invites applications from serious, ambitious individuals seeking entry-level positions, advancement, or a career change in those areas by pursuing associate and baccalaureate degrees.

-Prospective students must understand that ICCI is a private, independent institution and, therefore, admission and enrollment are a privilege and not a right.
-ICCI reserves the right to refuse admission or enrollment.
-Each student is subject to the College’s rules and regulations.
+ICCI is a private, independent institution and as such, each student is subject to the College’s rules and regulations.
 Enrollment is on a quarter-to-quarter basis rather than on a yearly basis.
-Admission applications are available by emailing to email@example.com or on campus.
+Admission applications are available by emailing to email@example.com or on campus or by visiting https://www.icci.edu.ky/prospective-students/.
 Prospective students may contact or visit the campus to obtain more information.

 Admission to the College for undergraduate studies is determined on an individual basis.
 Generally, a student should be at least 17 years old.